strings Command in Linux with Examples

 (2) Change the default limit of characters in strings

 Now suppose you want to see more meaningful data by increasing the limit of default 4 characters.
 This you can do by using the -n option.
-Remember more the limit of characters in the string, more chance you get some meaningful data and less the limit, more junk data.
+Remember more the limit of characters in the string, the more chance you get some meaningful data, and the less the limit, the more junk data.

 strings -n 10 test.exe